Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Sample Selection

 \section{Sample Selection}

-In previous studies by \citet{2014MNRAS.437.1821M,2016ApJ...819L..22H, 2016ApJ...831..141F, 2020ApJ...902...82S} and \citet{2021MNRAS.500.1708R}, the fields of short GRBs were observed a few years after the burst in 1.4, 3, and 6 GHz with VLA and 2.1 GHz with ATCA.
-In our study, we implemented changes in the observational strategy.
-Our objective was to use the legacy GMRT and the u-GMRT in 610, 325, and 1250 MHz for this study as the spectrum of the late time merger ejecta emission is expected to peak in the lower frequency radio regime.
-The sample selection and observational criteria are mentioned below.
+In previous studies by \citet{2014MNRAS.437.1821M,2016ApJ...819L..22H, 2016ApJ...831..141F, 2020ApJ...902...82S} and \citet{2021MNRAS.500.1708R}, the fields of short GRBs were observed a few years after the burst in 1.4, 3, and 6 GHz with the VLA and 2.1 GHz with the ATCA.
+In our study, we implemented changes in the observing strategy.
+Our objective was to use the legacy GMRT in 325 and 610 MHz and the uGMRT in band 5 and band 4 for this study as the spectrum of the late-time merger ejecta emission is expected to peak in the lower frequency radio regime.
+The uGMRT with much wider bandwidth (while the legacy GMRT worked with the bandwidth of 32 MHz, the bandwidth was improved up to 400 MHz in uGMRT) and improved sensitivity than the legacy GMRT, helps to reduce the rms of the image.

-1. We choose only those bursts which are nearly $2 - 11$ years old, considering the deceleration time range mentioned in section \ref{introduction}.

-2. Since the expected signal is relatively weak compared to the prompt emission or the afterglows, we restrict to bursts with redshift z $<$ 0.5 for this study.

-3. The plateau in the X-ray light curves of short GRBs is attributed to the presence of a stable magnetar \citep{2013MNRAS.430.1061R}.
-We, therefore, identify short GRBs whose X-ray light curves show prolonged X-ray plateau ($\sim 10^2 - 10^3$ seconds, \citealt{2006ApJ...642..389N, 2006ApJ...642..354Z}).